MarcNeveu/IcyDwarf/README.md

 *SDL2* is a graphic library.
 Go to http://www.libsdl.org/projects.
 Download and install *SDL2*, *SDL2_image*, and *SDL2_ttf*. *SDL2_mixer* is not needed as the code doesn't play music for you yet.

 ## Install *IcyDwarf*
 Go to https://github.com/MarcNeveu/IcyDwarf.
+Click the green *Clone or download* button to the right of the page, then either:
-Click *Download ZIP* on the bottom right side of the page.
+- *Download ZIP* on the bottom right.
 Unzip IcyDwarf-master.zip.
 Rename the unzipped folder *IcyDwarf-master* to *IcyDwarf*.
 Move the renamed *IcyDwarf* folder to any folder you would like, we will call it *Path_to_GitFolder* here.
+- if you are familiar with GitHub, you can clone the directory with your favorite tool (I use Git within the Eclipse developing environment).

 All source files should be in:
 - */Path_to_GitFolder/IcyDwarf/IcyDwarf* and subfolders
-- */Path_to_GitFolder/IcyDwarf/IcyDwarfPlot* and subfolders
+- */Path_to_GitFolder/IcyDwarf/IcyDwarfPlot* and subfolders.

-Alternatively, if you are familiar with GitHub, you can clone the directory with your favorite tool (I use Git within the Eclipse developing environment).

 # Running the code